-- Access is available to the entire community and is not denied because of ethnicity, gender, disability or religion. - Priority of use should be given to nonprofit making community groups and organisations. - That the facility not be aligned with, or
+- Access is available to the entire community and is not denied because of ethnicity, gender, disability or religion. - Priority of use should be given to nonprofit making community groups and organisations. - That the facility not be aligned with, or advocate or advertise for or on behalf of, any political party or person/s.

 When appointed as a community member on a Committee you will receive a copy of Council's Code of Conduct and agree, when carrying out your duties as a Committee member, to comply with the Code of Conduct.
 Note the failure to comply with the Code of Conduct could result in your removal from the Committee.

-A "Volunteer Registration Form" is required to be completed by appointed Committee Members.
+A Volunteer Registration Form (Attachment 1) is required to be completed by appointed Committee Members.